RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/5-Notifications/5-Notifications.md

 ## Mark all notifications as read

-It is now possible to change the state of all notifications and mark them as "Read" by a single click.
+You can also easily change the status of all notifications to "Read" with a single click.

 ![Image showing Mark All as Read button](<Notification 8.png>)

 :::note[Please note]

-Notifications list is updated with the page load and refreshed every minute.
+The notifications list is updated with each page load, and automatically every minute.
 :::